LB-642

 Plain Language

-When a high-risk AI system makes or substantially factors into an adverse consequential decision about a consumer, the deployer must provide: a statement disclosing each principal reason for the decision (including how the AI contributed, the types of data processed, and the data sources); an opportunity to correct any incorrect personal data the system used; and an opportunity to appeal the decision, with human review if technically feasible.
-The appeal requirement has a narrow exception where delay would risk the consumer's life or safety.
-These are post-decision adverse action obligations — they supplement the pre-deployment notice in Sec.
-4(4)(a).
+When a high-risk AI system makes or substantially contributes to an adverse consequential decision about a consumer, the deployer must provide: (1) a statement explaining the principal reasons for the decision — including the AI system's degree and manner of contribution, the types of data processed, and each data source; (2) an opportunity to correct any incorrect personal data used in the decision; and (3) an opportunity to appeal the adverse decision, with human review if technically feasible.
+The appeal right has a narrow exception for situations where delay would risk the consumer's life or safety.

 Statutory Text